jakobringler/blog/content/notes/ML Castles.md

 The project files and code can be found on GitHub: [H_ML_Castles](https://github.com/jakobringler/H_ML_Castles)

-### 1. Training a Neural Net to Understand my Sketches
+### ML 1: Training a Neural Net to Understand my Sketches

 A Machine learning network was used to provide a new kind of user interface to control parameters of an HDA, which procedurally generates towers.